RavensbourneWebMedia/Web-development-workshop/sessions/week-11.md

 When you want to store a list of things that have the **same data structure**.

-Data APIs often return **lists** of objects (a list of recipes, or a list of photos, or a list of posts).
+Data APIs often return **lists** of objects (a list of recipes, a list of photos, a list of posts etc).

 Each object contains different data, but has the same data structure.

 ### Why?

-Because it's useful to have consistent data structures when you need to compare a lot of values quickly.
+It's useful to have **consistent data structures** when you need to compare a lot of values quickly.

-We may want to compare them so that we can sort them (eg the most popular picture, or the recipe with the shortest preparation time)
+We may want to compare them so that we can sort them (eg the most popular picture, or the recipe with the shortest preparation time).

 ### How?